Minoru Suzuki: Second return to NJPW (2017–2023)

 In March, Suzuki competed in the New Japan Cup, defeating Tomoaki Honma in the first round, but was eliminated by Kenta in round 2.
 In July at Wrestle Grand Slam in Tokyo Dome, Suzuki competed for the Provisional KOPW 2021 trophy, in a 22 Man New Japan Rambo match, but the match was won by Chase Owens.
 On September 25, Suzuki made his debut for NJPW's American show, NJPW Strong, defeating Fred Rosser.
-The following mont on NJPW Strong, Suzuki reunited with Lance Archer to defeat the team of Jon Moxley and Eddie Kingston in a Philledelphia street fight.
+The following month on NJPW Strong, Suzuki reunited with Lance Archer to defeat the team of Jon Moxley and Eddie Kingston in a Philadelphia street fight.
 In November, Suzuki reunited with Taka Michinoku to team for the World Tag League, although the team finished bottom of the block with 0 points, failing to win a single match.
 On January 4, 2022, on night 1 of Wrestle Kingdom 16, Suzuki once again competed in the New Japan Rambo, this time lasting till the final 4.
 On Night 2, Suzuki defeated Toru Yano, Chase Owens and Cima, to win the Provisional 2022 KOPW trophy.
 On Night 3, Suzuki-gun lost to Pro Wrestling Noah's Sugiura-gun (Takashi Sugiura and Kazushi Sakuraba) and Toru Yano.

 In February during the NJPW New Years Golden Series, Suzuki lost the Provisional KOPW 2022 trophy to Toru Yano in a Dog Cage match.
 The following month, Suzuki competed in the New Japan Cup, receiving a bye to the second round, but lost to Hiromu Takahashi.
 On April 1 at Lonestar Shootout, Suzuki defeated Killer Kross.
 In April at Windy City Riot, Suzuki faced Tomohiro Ishii in a losing effort.
 The following month at Capital Collision, Suzuki lost to Brody King.
 In June at AEW x NJPW: Forbidden Door, Suzuki teamed with Jericho Appreciation Society members, Chris Jericho and Sammy Guevara to defeat the team of Wheeler Yuta, Shota Umino and Eddie Kingston.
 In November, Suzuki teamed with Lance Archer for the 2022 World Tag League, finishing with 8 points, failing to advance to the finals.
 At the World Tag League and Super Junior Tag League finals, Suzuki announced that Suzuki-gun will disband at the end of 2022.
 The factions final match took place on December 23, where the team of Douki, Kanemaru, Sabre, and Taichi defeated Archer, Desperado, Michinoku, and Suzuki.
 After the match, all members spoke about their memories as a part of the group and thanked Suzuki.
 The night ended with all members posing with the Suzuki-gun flag, only to be interrupted by former member Takashi Iizuka, causing all 9 men to pose in the ring, behind the Suzuki-gun flag.